ben/foundry-ironsworn/README.md

 # System Development

+> [!IMPORTANT]
+> Currently you **must** have [Datasworn](https://github.com/rsek/datasworn/tree/v0.1.0) checked out to the `v0.1.0` branch in the same directory as this repo in order for the build to succeed.
+> I don't like it either, and as soon as there's an NPM release, I'll fix it and remove this note.

 Here's what you'll need to make changes to this system:

-1. Install Foundry 10 or later, and start it up.
+1. Install Foundry 11 or later, and start it up.
 2. Install the main `foundry-ironsworn` system, and create a world that uses it.
 3. Clone this repo somewhere you can find it, and run `npm install`.
 4. Run `npm start` from this repository.